samayo/bulletproof/README.md

 #### Why is this secure?
 * Uses **[`exif_imagetype()`][exif_imagetype_link]** to get the true image mime `.extension` type
 * Uses **[`getimagesize()`][getimagesize_link]** to check if image has a valid height / width in pixels.
-* Sanitized images, strict folder permissions and more...
+* Sanitized images names, strict folder permissions and more...

 #### License: MIT